What Is the Rare Lincoln Wheat Penny?

 • One of the lowest mintage

-• What is the rarest Wheat penny date?
+• What are rare Wheat penny years?
 Well, 1909 may well be considered one.

 1. 1943 Copper Penny (Bronze Lincoln Cent)